-- 1. A faculty member who is denied tenure but believes that his or her case received inadequate consideration may petition the Tenure Review Board ("TRB") for a review.
+1. A faculty member who is denied tenure but believes that his or her case received inadequate consideration may petition the Tenure Review Board ("TRB") for a review.
 Such a review must be requested by January 15th of the year following the semester in which the CAPT considered the case, or within 15 days of notification of denial of tenure, whichever is later.
-The candidate must submit to the TRB a letter stating in a clear and precise manner exactly how the consideration of the case is perceived as having been inadequate. - 2.
-The Tenure Review Board consists of three tenured members of the Faculty, each from a different department and elected for a three-year term.
+The candidate must submit to the TRB a letter stating in a clear and precise manner exactly how the consideration of the case is perceived as having been inadequate.

+- 2. The Tenure Review Board consists of three tenured members of the Faculty, at least one of whom shall have previously served on the CAPT, each from a different department and elected for a three-year term.
 No member of a candidate's department will sit on the TRB for consideration of his/her case.
 Faculty Executive Committee, according to its procedures, shall provide an alternate for any of the three whose department is the same as the candidate's. - 3.
 The Tenure Review Board will have at its disposal all of the materials contained in the original tenure file which was available to the CAPT, together with the letter referred to in number 1 above.
 No other materials may be added, and the TRB will restrict its inquiry to the area or areas of consideration claimed in the candidate's letter to have been inadequate.
 The TRB may consult with the CAPT, members of the candidate's department, the Vice President for Academic Affairs, and/or the Dean of the Faculty if necessary.
-The Board shall be bound by confidentiality.

-4. The Tenure Review Board will convey its recommendation to the President, the CAPT and the candidate within four weeks after the petition deadline.
+The Board shall be bound by confidentiality. - 4.
+The Tenure Review Board will convey its recommendation to the President, the Vice President for Academic Affairs, the Dean of the Faculty, the CAPT, the department Chair or program Director, and the candidate within four weeks after the petition deadline.
 If the Tenure Review Board has determined that the case merits reconsideration, the Chair of the CAPT shall initiate the review by convening the Tenure Appeal Committee, a committee consisting of the six members of the CAPT plus the three members of the Tenure Review Board.